msujka/home/docs/_home.md

 # Hi | Cześć
-I'm Michal Sujka, a husband, a father, and a builder.
+I'm Michał Sujka, a husband, a father, and a builder.
 I love to build things for others to enjoy.
 Computer code is the tool I am most competent with, but I have also built things in the physical world (ask me about the time I built a kitchen for my wife if you are looking for a great conversation starter).

 # Background
 ## Personal